tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

 [FrameworkBenchmarks][framework-benchmarks] is a project that gathers benchmarks of HTTP servers for a large set of implementations in different languages.
-At the time of this writing, there are six types of test, but a given implementation doesn't need to implement all six of them.
+At the time of this writing, there are six types of tests, but a given implementation doesn't need to implement all six of them.

 I provided an implementation of a fast HTTP server implemented in Java which invokes a handler implemented in Haskell for every request.
 The handler, in turn, uses `inline-java` to interact with the HTTP server.
-The implementation is based on [wizzardo-http][wizzardo], a fast full-Java HTTP server and is called [wizzardo-inline][wizzardo-inline].
+The implementation is called [wizzardo-inline][wizzardo-inline] and it is based on [wizzardo-http][wizzardo], a fast full-Java HTTP server.

 I implemented three of the test types: